 Iron is an important nutrient to aid fertility, and the easiest way to get iron in your diet is through meat — but it should be lean meat.
-Choose lean cuts; trim the fat; and bake, grill, or broil instead of frying.
+Choose lean cuts and eat about 3 oz. per day; trim the fat; and bake, grill, or broil instead of frying.

 Studies show that women who increase their iron intake during the preconception period have a higher fertility rate than women who are iron-deficient.
-Just don’t overdo your consumption of meat, because it can decrease fertility.
-If you’re a vegan, you may need to take a vitamin with iron in it.
+If you’re a vegan, you may need to take a vitamin with iron in it, along with folate.

 3. Omega-3 fish

-Salmon, sardines, herring, and other types of fatty fish boost fertility, thanks to their high levels of omega-3 fatty acids.
-Not only will they increase blood flow to reproductive organs, but they also regulate reproductive hormones.
+Salmon, sardines, herring, and other types of fatty fish boost fertility, thanks to their high levels of omega-3 fatty acids, which increase blood flow to the reproductive organs.

-Vegans will benefit from omega-3 fatty acids from flaxseeds, almonds, walnuts, pumpkin seeds, and DHA-enriched eggs.
+Vegans or vegetarians will benefit from omega-3 fatty acids from flaxseeds, almonds, walnuts, pumpkin seeds, and DHA-enriched eggs.